 , which is the ability to have a back-and-forth conversation.

 In the following articles, you will find information about nonverbal communication in terms of gesture use, eye contact, and emotional expression.
 Communication skills also include expressing one’s thoughts (expressive language), understanding communication from other people (receptive language), and communicating socially with peers (pragmatic language).
-For general information on communication problems, visit this page
+Visit this page for general information on communication problems